AdrianaCeric/qgis-complete-st-tool/README.md

 ## Overview

-This methodology measures multimodal accessibility by calculating the total length of unique street network segments reachable within 15 minutes from origin points.
+This methodology measures multimodal accessibility by calculating the total length of street network segments reachable within 15 minutes from origin points.
 The analysis supports multiple transportation modes and infrastructure scenarios, making it ideal for complete streets evaluation.
-Duplicate road segments are removed to ensure accurate accessibility measurements without double-counting infrastructure.
+The network uses projected coordinates to ensure accurate distance measurements.
 Cycling analysis incorporates Level of Traffic Stress (LTS) to account for comfort and safety impacts on cycling speeds.

 **Key Concepts:**
 - **Accessibility**: Network length reachable within time threshold